ShainDholakiya/TweetSentiment/README.md

-#  TwitterSentiment
+#  TweetSentiment

 ## Description

-Twittermenti is a tweet sentiment analysis app where you can input any twitter profile, name, or hastag and it will generate a score from the past 100 tweets to see how people are reacting to this certain topic on Twitter.
+TweetSentiment is a tweet sentiment analysis app where you can input any twitter profile, name, or hastag and it will generate a score from the past 100 tweets to see how people are reacting to this certain topic on Twitter.
 It uses CoreML to predict the sentiment score of a tweet.

 ## What I learned